Every Day Is Your Job Interview!

-I knew that I had a really good interview and the feedback I received was that my assessment/assignment was excellent.
+I knew that I had a really good interview and the feedback I received was that my assessment/assignment was excellent - that I had done the best on the interview and case study.
 But I didn’t get the job!
 This was a great blow to my ego and self-confidence, and really set me back a few steps.
-I reacted negatively and it took me awhile to get over the disappointment.
-I wasn’t performing at my best for a period of time after that interview and carried the resentment with me.
+I reacted negatively in the moment and it took me awhile to get over the shock and disappointment.
+I wasn’t performing at my best for a period of time after that interview and I carried the resentment with me - which showed up everywhere!

 My boss eventually addressed this with me during a meeting about my performance and future goals.
 He shared that he noticed the change in me since that interview and that it was affecting my work performance and relationships.
 I knew it too, but hadn’t been emotionally mature enough move past the experience.
 I looked at it as a personal set-back for myself and my career.

-At that meeting with my boss, he gave me some advice and asked me to think beyond that one interview and treat each and every day in the workplace as if it were a job interview.
+At that meeting with my boss, he gave me some advice and asked me to think beyond that one interview and said "every day is your job interview" and to treat each and every day in the workplace as I was auditioning for my next role.
 He pointed out to me that what we say, what we do and how we conduct ourselves is being observed and judged by others around us, whether we want to admit that or not.
 Our actions and inter-actions form the perceptions that others have of us.
 He said that at the end of the day, we are each in charge of choosing our attitude in any situation – and it matters.
 This was powerful advice that I received from a great leader.

 Today in my work as a certified professional coach, I support leaders to move through these and other set-backs and get back on track.
 The insight I received from my boss to treat every day as a job interview is something that has stuck with me.
 This concept applies at each step in our journey – work or personal.